connervieira/Assassin/CONFIGURATION.md

         - The `drone` sound is played during an autonomous wireless threat alert.
         - The `adsb` sound is played during an aircraft alert.
         - The `bluetooth` sound is played during a Bluetooth alert.
+        - The `gps` sound is played during a GPS spoof detection alert.
     - Each sound has a `path`, `repeat`, and `delay` defined.
         - The `path` defines the file path of the sound file.
             - This file path can be relative to the Assassin directory, or an absolute path.